 Spring (3) Cristol.
-Prerequisite: BIO 206.
-PSY 201 recommended.
+Prerequisite: BIOL 302.
+PSYC 201 recommended.

 The study of vertebrate and invertebrate behaviors as adapted traits under the influence of both genes and the environment.
-Students must also attend, complete assignments, and take exams for Biology 510 but are not permitted to register for both classes.
+Students must also attend, complete assignments, and take exams for BIOL 510 but are not permitted to register for both classes.
 Course requires a comprehensive research paper based on library research.
-Three class hours in lecture plus one hour discussion section.
+Three class hours, one discussion hour.